The Atheist Bible, CC-BY Fabian M. Suchanek

 A Humanist Perspective

-Humanists are critical of religious schools and hospitals in Germany and the US, for three reasons.
-First, these institutions are run by religious organizations, but, contrary to public perception, financed by the government.
+Humanists are critical of religious schools and hospitals in Germany and the US , for three reasons: First, while these institutions are religious in nature, they are financed by the government, contrary to public perception.
 The religious organization thus acts as a paid service provider.
 This means that the taxpayer’s money de facto pays for an advertising campaign for these religions.
-The second problem is that the religious organizations will implement the service in a way that conforms to their values, and that these values are often at odds with the values of the state.
-As examples, consider the debate in Germany whether Catholic hospitals can administer the anti-baby pill to rape victims42, the cases in Ireland where a religious hospital refused an abortion to a woman whose life was in danger43, the debate in the US whether school vouchers subsidize religious schools that condemn homosexuality44, the debate in Germany whether religious employers may discriminate against employees of a different religion45, or the debate whether creationism should be taught in school.
+The second problem is that these organizations implement the social service in a way that conforms to their religious values, which are often at odds with the values of the state.
+Take, for example, the debate in Germany as to whether Catholic hospitals can administer the morning-after pill to rape victims63, the case in Ireland when a religious hospital refused an abortion to a woman whose life was in danger64, a similar debate in Germany65, the debate in the US as to whether school vouchers can be used to subsidize religious schools that condemn homosexuality66, the debate in Germany as to whether religious employers may discriminate against employees of a different religion67, or the debate as to whether or not creationism should be taught in school.
 In such cases, the religious organization does not even fully provide the service it is being paid for.

 Finally, religious organizations use their services also to promote their own ideology.
-Children, people in distress, and the old are particularly vulnerable to such advances.
+Children, people in distress, and the elderly are particularly vulnerable to such advances.
 Thus, the state de facto supports the proselytism of the religion.

-This last reproach carries over to other religious charities: these charities also always promote the ideology of their religion.
-This can be very explicit, as in religious schools or kindergardens.
-It can also be subtle, by merely advertising the brand of the religion together with the provided service.
-Therefore, from a Humanist perspective, it would be better if the charity were provided by a neutral organization.
+This last reproach carries over to other religious charities, which also always promote the ideology of their religion as a by-product of their service.
+This promotion can be very explicit, as in religious schools or kindergartens, or it can be subtle, as in soup kitchens or disaster relief agencies, where the service is tied to an advertisement of the brand of the religion.
+Therefore, from a Humanist perspective, it would be better if such charity was provided by a neutral organization.

 The red cross symbol has led to so many unwelcome assocations with religion that the Red Cross Movement has adopted an additional, neutral symbol: The Red Crystal (seriously).CC0 Denelson83

 Thus, religion does not have a monopoly on charity.
 On the contrary, a large part of charitable work takes place outside religion.
-There is thus no need to bind charity to a religious organization.
+There is thus no need to bind charity to a religious organization .

 Priests are not primarily concerned with good works.
 If that were their highest priority, they would become doctors, scientists, teachers, or artists — not priests.